◆ Support the Campaign ◆

 Jersey Election — 7 June 2026

-“Working for a Secure Jersey Today and the Next Generation”
+“Working for a Secure Jersey Today and for the Next Generation”

 A man of integrity offering transparent, approachable leadership — ready to take the voices of the minority and the voiceless to where they will be heard.